 Cramlington has Newcastle-upon-Tyne in its sights.
 It’s only 9 miles north of the bright lights of the North East’s buzzing capital, and the same distance from Newcastle International Airport.
 This well-established ‘new town’ supports a busy economy of its own, as well as being a great commuter base.
-It’s in a strong position between the East Coast and the A1, giving a new home here easy access to Newcastle, the North Sea, and Northumberland, and three very different landscapes to make the most of.
+It’s in a strong position between the East Coast and the A1, giving a new home here easy access to Newcastle, the North Sea and the countryside of Northumberland - three very different landscapes to make the most of.

 On the go